royb98/Satellite-Aerial-Image-Retrieval/README.md

 ***************

-Fork that stitches high-res satellite imagery without labels.
+Fork of llgeek's repo that stitches high-res satellite imagery without labels.

 ### How to run the code: